 2. Fort William to Mallaig

 There’s an even more spectacular train journey to take beyond Fort William to the sea.
-The first train leaves at 8.30am from Fort William Station and it costs £19.30 for a regular return ticket.
-Advance tickets from £7.40 each way.

 - The train trip from Fort William to Mallaig is unforgettably beautiful in any season or weather, which is lucky as it can swing from brilliant sun to driving rain in under a minute.